 Online Financial System (OFS)

-Registered leadership contestants and their chief financial officers are granted access to Elections Alberta’s secure Online Financial System to enter and submit financial reports.
+Registered leadership contestants and their chief financial officers are granted access to Elections Alberta’s secure Online Financial System to report contributions, issue official contribution receipts to contributors, and submit financial returns.

 Contact us for access and login queries.